 A: Schools are allowed to run group activities and small-sided games that involve minimal physical contact, such as badminton, table-tennis, volleyball, sepak takraw, with a limit of five students per group and safety measures.
 Large group activities and contact sports are not allowed; if masks are not worn, students must stay 1.5 m apart.

-A: Many aspects of school that make it sociable and fun have been stripped back – the school assemblies, end of year plays, sports days, music events, and awards ceremonies.
-All school excursions and trips, including competitive sports with other schools, are currently cancelled until further notice.
+A: Many aspects of school that make it sociable and fun continue to be stripped back – the school assemblies, end of year plays, sports days, music events, and awards ceremonies.
+All school excursions and trips, including competitive sports with other schools, remain cancelled until further notice.

 A: If your child is travelling to school on public transport, they must wear a mask - face shields are not allowed.
 Safe distancing should be observed.
 All commuters are expected to stand on the green stickers placed on buses and trains, and it is not allowed to sit on seats labelled with orange stickers.